Eco- and Climate Consultation is:

-- This is not an activist training program.
-Obviously, the experience of bearing witness to social and ecological issues is at the core of the group’s mission.
+- The group is not an activist training program.
+The experience of bearing witness to social and ecological issues is at the core of the group’s mission.
 But the group is primarily directed toward the support and development of healing professionals.
-The group provides a space to reflect, and gain mindfulness and perspective on social justice and political activities appropriate to each practitioner.
+The group provides a space to reflect, and gain perspective on advocacy and activism appropriate to each member.

 - This group is not meant for members of the general public.
 Please contact Dr. Thomas Doherty about options for personal or group consultation.

-- The group does not provide any certification in ecotherapy or climate therapy currently.
+- The group does not provide any certification in ecotherapy or climate therapy at this time.

 Do I need to have previous experience in ecotherapy?